scrabill/scrabill/README.md

 ## Currently, I'm...

  - Refreshing my knowledge of ES6 Javascript basis
- - Experimenting with and modern CSS
+ - Experimenting with modern CSS
  - Figure out how to work with SVG files
  - Thinking of new games to build using emojis